ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/transactions-monitoring-and-fraud-management-example.md

 And it's done!
 You have a fully-functional workflow that allows you to send an email to a relevant person.
 Of course, you can do more with Forest Admin, for example to send such a message without leaving your admin panel.
-However, you need to create a [smart action](../../collections/actions/create-and-manage-smart-actions.md) first.
+However, you need to create a [Smart Action](../../collections/actions/create-and-manage-smart-actions.md) first.
 Workspaces are powerful but they are limited by your database and features of your admin panel.